-G. University Policy and Procedures Concerning Weapons on Campus
+University Policy and Procedures Concerning Weapons on Campus

-Possession or use of a weapon on university-owned or university-leased property is in violation of the student code of conduct and North Carolina General Statute 14-269.2 pertaining to weapons on campus or other educational property.
+General Statute 14-269.2 pertaining to weapons on campus or other educat property.
 This policy does not contravene with any part of North Carolina general statutes.
-A student-violator is subject to both prosecution and punishment in accordance with state criminal law and procedures, and to disciplinary proceedings by the university.
+A student-violator is subject to both prosecution and punishment in accordance with state criminal law and procedures, and to disciplinary proceedings by the University.

 The following penalties apply to the particular offense described:

-- Students who possess (openly or concealed) or use a gun, rifle, pistol, or other firearms (Class I felony - weapons) of any kind or powerful explosive (as defined in General Statute 14-284.1) on campus or at a campus-related activity sponsored by the university will be suspended from enrollment for a period of not less than one year.
+- Students who possess (openly or concealed) or use a gun, rifle, pistol, or other firearms (Class I felony weapons) of any kind or powerful explosive (as defined in General Statute 14-284.1) on campus or at a campus-related activity sponsored by the University will be suspended from enrollment for a period of not less than one year.
 For a second offense, a student will be expelled. - Students who possess (openly or concealed) or use any weapons as described above in General Statute 14-269.2 (Class I misdemeanor - weapons) will be suspended from enrollment for a minimum period of at least one semester.
 For a second offense, a student will be expelled.